davidlacayo12/davidlacayo12/README.md

   - Contains Review for CS 225 (C++)

-- CS 225 In Class code: Contains POTD problems and in class code used for examples in lecture
+- CS 225 In Class code: Contains POTD problems and in class code used for examples in lecture *NOTE* -> Plagarism is NOT ok.
+Owner of repo is NOT responsible for any plagarism that may come as a result of this folder.
+If you are using this code, it is plagarism-- go do it yourself.

 - ECE 220 In class Code
   - This folder contains all of the code written in class for ECE 220, which specifically, has examples involving dynamic memory, pointers, recursion, arrays, linked lists and trees